d-uzlov/k8s-cgroup-burst-controller/README.md

 I did my best to make it work as best as possible but I may have missed something.

 A major issue with the cgroup burst itself is bad support in mainstream linux kernel.
-You _will_ need to install a custom kernel to properly use this feature.
+If you want to fix throttling, you _will_ need to install a custom kernel.
 See details [below](#cgroup-burst-support-in-linux-kernel)

 # Usage example